 With the A9 II being arguably the very best camera for professionals, Canon actually had to draw something special out of the bag with its new flagship DSLR.
 Fortunately, it has delivered a genuine hybrid DSLR / mirrorless camera that ushers in several inevitably industry-standard new features and technologies.

-Indeed, when you would expect Sony’s top dog mirrorless camera to be the one with the latest tech, it’s, in fact, Canon’s DSLR that packs the bleeding-edge technology, from a new image format and memory standard to a latest control input that will almost certainly end up being the new norm for digital cameras that shoot action.
+Indeed, when you would expect Sony’s top dog mirrorless camera to be the one with the latest tech, it’s, in fact, Canon’s DSLR that packs the bleeding-edge technology, from a new image format and memory standard to the latest control input that will almost certainly end up being the new norm for digital cameras that shoot action.
 Not merely may be the 1D X Mark III set to steal the best pro camera crown, it’s also a lock to become the very best DSLR for the near future.

 Check Out: Best Lenses for Canon EOS 1D X Mark III

-Canon EOS 1D X Mark III Price, Deals & Discounts
+Canon EOS 1D X Mark III: Price

 Canon EOS 1D X Mark III: Key Features